Top Consequences of a Security Breach | Client Portal for Accountants

 If your accounting firm is beholden to investors and shareholders, security breaches could put them on edge.
 Once a data security breach occurs, it’s usually followed by a precipitous drop in the company’s perceived value.
-Negative press can fuel a “sell now” groupthink, which then escalates, much like an old-fashioned bank run.
+Negative press can fuel a “sell now” groupthink, which then escalates—much like an old-fashioned bank run.
 This is especially true for smaller companies that don’t have the corporate infrastructure or brand recognition to keep things afloat in the wake of an attack.

 How to Protect Your Client Data

-In order to avoid the consequences listed above, it’s crucial to invest in practice management software that can keep your data safe and secure.
+To avoid the consequences listed above, it’s crucial to invest in practice management software that can keep your data safe and secure.
 A client portal provides a single, secure place for clients to share information, receive updates, and engage with your team.
 All your clients have to do is sign in to their portal to look at past invoices, pay outstanding ones, and even sign documents in just a few clicks.